Members of the Governing Board

 The Governing Body and it's Main Responsibilities

 The governing body and it’s function groups are responsible for the strategic leadership of the school in partnership with the headteacher and Senior Leadership Team (SLT).
-The governing body’s priorities are the attainment, progress and safety of pupils in the school the focus of which is detailed in each of its priorities in addition any that may be identified by Ofsted.
-The Governing Body achieves this in two ways:
+The Governing Body supports the Headteacher and SLT and holds them to account.

 The main responsibilities of the governing body include: